 First of all, I’m sorry that happened to you.
-I can attest firsthand to the disappointments of dating.
+I can attest firsthand to the disappointments of dating after divorce.
 You’re alone and lonely, and then you meet someone and you get your hopes up that finally, after dating either losers or men who broke your heart, you find someone who might actually be the one.
 When the shoe drops, it’s frustrating, sad, depressing and it feels hopeless.

 My first piece of advice to you is DO NOT feel guilty for breaking up with him.
 The two of you were dating.
 That’s it.
 You didn’t make any promises, you aren’t married or engaged, and you aren’t ending the relationship because you want to hurt him.

 According to Wikipedia, the definition of dating is “a process whereby two people meet socially for companionship beyond the level of friendship or with the aim of each assessing the other’s suitability as a partner in an intimate relationship or marriage.”

 “Assessing the other’s suitability as a partner” is another way of saying you’re test driving the vehicle.
 You’re figuring out if he or she is the one.
 In this case, you realized he wasn’t.
 That’s OK!
 It happens all the time.

 The thing is, he will undoubtedly be hurt and that’s sad.
 But when dating, you are always taking that risk.
 He will eventually get over it, meet someone else with whom he will break it off or she will, or he will get married to her.

 My advice for how to end a relationship on good terms:

 Just be honest.
 I can’t stand it when someone breaks up by saying, “I got back together with my ex boyfriend,” because they don’t want to hurt the person.
 That’s such a cowardly way out.